 - Ridiculously Human Robots: The Humaritts.

-- Supreme Chef: Lila, as a part of her programming are exceptional cooking skills.
+- Supreme Chef: Lila, as a part of her programming, has exceptional cooking skills.

 - Third-Person Person: Lila does this a lot (since androids are expected to do this).
 One notable sign where she shows Character Development has her not doing this at first, before correcting herself.

-- Younger Than They Look: Lila and other humarits, after all they are androids.
+- Younger Than They Look: Lila and other Humaritts.
+They are androids, after all.